Kintyre/ksconf/docs/source/intro.rst

 .. note:: **What KSCONF is not**

-    KSConf does *not* replace your existing Splunk deployment mechanisms or version control tools.
+    Ksconf does *not* replace your existing Splunk deployment mechanisms or version control tools.
     The goal is to complement and extend, not replace, the workflow that works for you.

 Design principles
 ~~~~~~~~~~~~~~~~~

-**KSConf is a toolbox.**
+**Ksconf is a toolbox.**
     Each tool has a specific purpose and function that works independently.
     Borrowing from the Unix philosophy, each command should do one thing well and be easily combined
     to handle higher-order tasks.